abrenycz/calendar-app/README.md

-###Calender Technical Excersize
+## Calender Technical Excersize
 By Andrew Brenycz

-##overview
+## Overview
-used create-react-app to start with TypeScript and React, CSS grid for layout, localStorage for persistance with the calendar entries
+used create-react-app to start with TypeScript and React, CSS grid for layout, localStorage for persistence with the calendar entries

-##instructions
+## instructions
 clone locally git clone https://github.com/abrenycz/calender-app.git npm install for dependencies npm start
 Navigate to http://localhost:3000/ in browser

-##Browsers:
+## Browsers
 Tested in Chrome and Edge, IE has issues with CSS grids